Day Watch (film)

-Day Watch (Note: Дневной Дозор) is a 2006 Russian fantasy film directed and co-written by Timur Bekmambetov.
+Day Watch (Note: Дневной Дозор) is a 2006 Russian dark fantasy film directed and co-written by Timur Bekmambetov.
 It opened in theatres across Russia on 1 January 2006, the United States on 1 June 2007, and the United Kingdom on 5 October 2007.
 It is a sequel to the 2004 film Night Watch, featuring the same cast.
 Despite sharing its title with the second novel in the series, it is actually based on the second and third parts of Sergey Lukyanenko's novel Night Watch, the first part of which the 2004 film was based on.

 Plot

 In the first film, Anton Gorodetsky was recruited into the Night Watch in 1992 after hiring a witch to cast a spell that would return his adulterous wife to him, even if it meant miscarrying her illegitimate child.
 Fourteen years later, he encounters two immensely powerful "Others": nurse Svetlana, who joins the Night Watch after becoming aware of her abilities; and 12 year-old Yegor, who Anton realizes is his own son (not his wife's lover's), and who turns against him and joins the Day Watch after realizing that his father (unknowingly) tried to kill him before he was born.

 In 2006, Anton is responsible for training Svetlana, while secretly destroying evidence of Yegor's attacks on non-Others, trying both to protect his son and preserve the uneasy truce between Light and Dark.
 He is also seeking the legendary Chalk of Fate, a magical artifact with the power to rewrite history, which once belonged to Tamerlane and explained his numerous military successes.

 Zavulon, the leader of the Day Watch, attempts to frame Anton for murdering several Dark Others.
 Gesser, the head of the Night Watch, attempts to protect Anton by having him switch bodies with Olga, a female sorceress, and ordering Svetlana to stay glued to his side.
 Svetlana, unaware of the switch, confides to "Olga" that she loves Anton and asks how he feels about her.
 When she becomes aware of the switch, she is initially furious, but Anton is pushed to admit that he loves her as well.
 Despite the ruse, the Day Watch successfully frames Anton for another murder.

 Anton obtains the Chalk of Fate from its hiding place in Moscow and uses it to summon Yegor.
 They seem to be reconciling, until Anton refuses Yegor's request that he reconcile with Yegor's mother.
 Yegor quickly learns that his father has feelings for Svetlana and leaves with the Chalk.
 Because Zavulon cannot use the Chalk without violating the truce, he gives it to his lover Alisia, knowing what she will do with it.